casper-network/docs/source/docs/casper/developers/dapps/technology-stack.md

    It is also possible to allow a user to paste/type in their private key to be used to sign the transaction.
 This is not recommended for security reasons.

-### Querying the Blockchain State
+### Querying Global State

-To execute a blockchain state query, like retreiving smart contract data or getting current chain information, the preparation may be done on the front-end, but the query to a node must ultimately originate from your application's backend.
-This preparatory stage comes only in the form of defining a contract hash and the path which you'd like to query data, or for chain information, the endpoint you'd like to query.
+To execute a query of global state, such as retrieving smart contract data or getting current chain information, the preparation may be done on the front-end, but the query to a node must ultimately originate from your application's backend.
+This preparatory stage comes only in the form of defining a contract hash and the path which you'd like to query data.
+Alternately, for chain information, you must define the endpoint you'd like to query.

 ## Backend

-The backend of a dApp consists of the server-side code that connects the blockchain to the front-end interface, and deals with data-parsing and app-layer communication.
-A backend server is necessary for building dApps on Casper as Casper's nodes expect [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) from a specified origin on HTTP requests they receive.
+The backend of a dApp consists of the server-side code that connects the blockchain to the front-end interface and deals with data-parsing and application-layer communication.
+A backend server is necessary for building dApps on Casper as Casper's nodes expect [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) from a specified origin on the HTTP requests they receive.
 Backend servers are helpful for other reasons too, such as queueing requests and analyzing the traffic moving between your dApp and the blockchain.

-As the backend (server) of a dApp is the software communicating with Casper nodes, and therefore the blockchain, it is what needs to be given information such as which node to connect to, and which endpoints to communicate with.
+As the backend server of a dApp is the software communicating with Casper nodes (the blockchain), it needs to receive information such as which node and endpoint to connect to.

 <Tabs>